Harold Melton

 Harold David Melton (born September 25, 1966) is a former chief justice of the Supreme Court of Georgia.

 Early years and education

-A 1984 graduate of Joseph Wheeler High School in Marietta, Georgia, Melton received a Bachelor of Science from Auburn University and his Juris Doctor from the University of Georgia School of Law in 1991.
+A 1984 graduate of Joseph Wheeler High School in Marietta, Georgia, Melton received a Bachelor of Science from Auburn University, where he served as Student Government Association President, and his Juris Doctor from the University of Georgia School of Law in 1991.
 From 1991 to 2002, he served as a Volunteer Leader of Young Life Ministries and is currently a board member of Atlanta Youth Academy and the Director of Teen Ministry at Southwest Christian Fellowship Church.

 At Auburn University, Melton served as the Student Government Association president for the 1987–88 academic year.
 He was the first African-American student elected to that position in Auburn history.
 He was also the first "independent" (non-fraternity member) elected to that position.
 The Melton Student Center, at Auburn University, is named for Justice Melton.

 Political and legal background

 Prior to joining the Court, Melton served as Executive Counsel to Governor Perdue.
 Before serving as Executive Counsel, Melton spent 11 years as Assistant Attorney General in the Georgia Department of Law.